rosha06/CS50_course_2024/README.md

 # CS50_course_2024
 # CS50 Introduction to Computer Science

 This repository contains solutions to Harvard University's 2020 CS50 Introduction to Computer Science course assignments.
-It serves as documentation of my progress during the course and may be helpful to other students seeking guidance or reference.
+It serves as documentation of my progress during the course and may be helpful to other students seeking guidance or reference.note some of the answers aren't acurate

 ## Table of Contents